InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/ImageIntensity/CompareTwoImagesAndSetOutputPixelToMax/Documentation.rst

-Compare Two Images And Set Output Pixel To Max
+Compare Two Images and Set Output Pixel to Max
 ==============================================

 .. index::